 We thrive on routine, and yet most of us resist structure and routine?
 Why?
 Because adopting a new routine can add more stress temporarily.
 But we know for sure that when we implement a morning routine and stick to it, our health improves.
 A morning routine is shown to reduce stress and improve sleep, eating, and physical condition.

-If you have a child who has a mental health condition, a morning routine can be exactly what you need to improve their health.
+If you have a child with an eating disorder, a morning routine can be exactly what you need to get them back to school.
 Parents must be in charge of and the key implementors of morning routines.
 It’s not enough to list out what must be done and expect kids to follow through.
 Part of the benefit of a family morning routine is the engagement it creates for parents and their kids.

 But don’t worry: a morning routine doesn’t need to be complicated or take a ton of time.
 It can be simple as this:

 - Brush teeth, hair, and get dressed by 7 a.m.

 - Pick from ready-to-go breakfast items

 - Finish breakfast and leave the house by 7:30 a.m.

 You can certainly adjust the timeline based on what works for your family.
 You may need to start earlier or later depending on your schedules.
 But aim to get all children and at least one parent involved in the morning routine every day.